- Sesame seeds can make a great, nutritious snack for your pup ✅

 So, can dogs eat sesame seeds?
 Yes, they’re a safe and healthy addition to your dog’s diet in small amounts.
 Don’t give them any processed human foods like sesame sticks, though.
 Instead, try roasting some seeds and adding them to your pup’s regular dog food.
 They’ll love the extra flavor, and you’ll be giving them a nutritious snack.

-- Can Dogs Eat French Fries and What is Safe for Dogs to Eat
+- Can Dogs Eat Pepperoni?
+Is It Too Bad for Dogs to Eat?